 If I have ever had a memory, it’s of award-winning pies and breads at the local fair.
 Horse teams stomping their feet and circling the ring.
 Artwork and photography on display.
 Handmade quilts and sparkling Gem jars.

-The city-zens, they stopped being makers.
-We didn’t.
-They turned it into a novelty.
-(Maker Faire, you say?)
-We did it because it’s what the land required, not out of high-minded idealism or magazine promotions.
+We did these things because it’s what the land required, not out of high-minded idealism or magazine promotions.
 Not by lifestyle choice, but by choosing to live here.

 And I do.